morgangere/Company_Sentiment/README.md

 ![image](https://user-images.githubusercontent.com/118774600/212763156-8c73b9d6-e459-434e-85bf-a6035deb2b89.png)

 ### Clustering
-Clustering was preformed on the model after to deteremine if it could be used to find different tweets by sentiment.
-Yet upon inspection the best clustering showed tweets taht are focused on the individual who is writing the tweets while the other clusters is twees that mention another person or entity.
-The clustering is shown below along with some eample tweets of the different clusterings.
+Clustering was performed on the model after to determine if it could be used to find different tweets by sentiment.
+Yet upon inspection the best clustering showed one cluster with tweets that are focused on the individual who is writing the tweets, while the other cluster is tweets that mention another person or entity.
+The clustering is shown below along with some example tweets of the different clusters.
 ![image](https://user-images.githubusercontent.com/118774600/212763803-657e0461-15df-43e6-9209-b5541df66cbe.png)

 ### An examples of tweets in the first cluster is as shown below: